Eta Geminorum

 Eta Geminorum (η Geminorum, abbreviated Eta Gem, η Gem), formally named Propus /'proup@s/, is a triple star system in the constellation of Gemini.
-It is a naked-eye variable star around 380 light years from the Sun.
+It is a variable star visible to the naked eye, around 380 light years from the Sun.
+The position of this system near the ecliptic means it is subject to lunar occultation.

 Nomenclature

 Eta Geminorum is the star's Bayer designation.
 The traditional names Tejat Prior, Propus (from the Greek, meaning forward foot) and Praepes and Pish Pai (from the Persian Pīshpāy, پیشپای, meaning foreleg).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Propus for this star.

 This star, along with γ Gem (Alhena), μ Gem (Tejat Posterior), ν Gem and ξ Gem (Alzirr) were Al Han'ah, "the brand" (on the neck of the camel).
 They also were associated in Al Nuḥātai, the dual form of Al Nuḥāt, "a Camel's Hump".

 In Chinese lunar mansion, Tejat Prior is the only member of the lunar mansion 钺 (Pinyin: Yuè, Chinese 'Battle Axe').